Home » Real Food » Simple Homemade Chèvre

 Image courtesy of Paring Down, Looking Up.

-TIP: No matter what you read anywhere else, don’t start this process in the morning, and then drain the cheese overnight.
-It is too long, you won’t be there to check on it, and that is how you end up feeding rubbery cheese to your cats.
+Tip: No matter what you read anywhere else, don’t start this process in the morning and then drain the cheese overnight.
+It is too long; you won’t be there to check on it, and that is how you end up feeding rubbery cheese to your cats.
 Ask me how I know.
-The initial 12-hr “waiting in the pot” process can be stretched out to 24 hours without any issues.
+The initial 12-hour “waiting in the pot” process can be stretched out to 24 hours without any issues.

 Seasoning Your Chèvre

-Once your cheese has reached your preferred consistency, put it into a bowl for seasoning.
-I usually use a serving fork to blend my chèvre with Kosher salt to taste, but this is a guest blog and I wanted to feel fancy, so I added some fresh chopped thyme.
+Once your cheese has reached your preferred consistency, put it in a bowl for seasoning.
+I usually use a serving fork to blend my chèvre with Kosher salt to taste, and I like to add some fresh, chopped thyme.

 Image courtesy of Paring Down, Looking Up.